+1972 (Public Law 92-603, enacted October 30).
 States can provide Medicaid coverage to all recipients of SSI payments.
 Alternatively, they can limit coverage by applying more restrictive criteria from the state Medicaid plan in effect on January 1, 1972.

-States can accept SSA determination of eligibility, or make their own determination.
+States can accept SSA determination of eligibility or make their own determination.

-Preserves the Medicaid eligibility of recipients who become ineligible for cash SSI payments due to the cost-of-living increases in Social Security benefits.
+- 1976 (Public Law 94-566, enacted October 20).
+Preserves the Medicaid eligibility of recipients who become ineligible for cash SSI payments due to the cost-of-living increases in Social Security benefits. - 1980 (Public Law 96-265, enacted June 9).
 Blind or disabled recipients under age 65 no longer eligible for either regular or special SSI payments because of their earnings may retain SSI recipient status for Medicaid eligibility purposes under the following conditions: (1) they continue to have the disabling impairment, (2) they meet all nondisability eligibility criteria except for earned income, (3) they would be seriously inhibited from continuing employment without Medicaid services, and (4) their earnings are insufficient to provide a reasonable equivalent of SSI payments and Medicaid.